wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 ## Vagrant Virtualbox

-Vagrant (at <a target="_blank" href="https://www.vagrantup.com/">https://www.vagrantup.com</a>) is from Hashicorp, the same folks who provide Consul and Terraform.
+Vagrant (at <a target="_blank" href="https://www.vagrantup.com/">https://www.vagrantup.com</a>) is from HashiCorp, the same folks who provide Consul and Terraform.

 Vagrant provisions complete virtual machines (Unix, Linux, Mac, or Windows) inside the Mac operating system as virtual machines.
 The VMs are segregated from other processes.
 This allows you to test software in a variety of environments.